The inbox is growing more crowded every day. For email marketing campaigns to be successful, they must stand out, provide value, and engage readers.

 If your subject line isn’t just right, your subscribers will scan over your message without opening it and all your hard work will have been for nothing.
 Not good.

-To craft a click-worthy subject line, take these factors into consideration:
+To craft click-worthy subject lines, take these factors into consideration:

-It’s also important that you’re only sending to people who want to receive your messages.
-If you’re sending to people who have not opted into your email program or wouldn’t benefit from receiving your messages, you’re likely to receive far more spam complaints, which can prevent your future messages from reaching the inbox.
+It’s also important that you’re only sending to people who actually want to receive your messages.
+No matter how great you think your emails and offers are, if you’re sending to people who have not opted into your email program or wouldn’t benefit from receiving your messages, you’re likely to receive far more spam complaints, which can prevent your future messages from reaching the inbox.

-As part of your pre-send process, be sure that you can answer “Yes” to the following questions about your targeted email list:
+As part of your pre-send email campaign optimization, be sure that you can answer “Yes” to the following questions about your targeted email list:

 Before scheduling your campaign, run some design tests to ensure you’re delivering the best possible experience and enticing your recipients to engage.